Affiliate links on Android Authority may earn us a commission. Learn more.

-The Realme X, introduced in July, was a great take on a mid-range smartphone with features like a bezel-less display, super-fast charging, and an elegant design.
+The realme X, introduced in July 2019, was a great take on a mid-range smartphone with features like a bezel-less display, super-fast charging, and an elegant design.
 It certainly helped bridge the gap between affordable smartphones and flagship killers thanks to the gorgeous design and competitive pricing.
-The company has taken a rather different approach with the Realme X2 Pro, opting to step up to top-tier hardware in an affordable package.
-But has Realme pulled it off, or has this new strategy failed to compete?
-In Android Authority’s Realme X2 Pro review, you’re about to find out!
+The company has taken a rather different approach with the realme X2 Pro, opting to step up to top-tier hardware in an affordable package.
+But has realme pulled it off, or has this new strategy failed to compete?
+In Android Authority’s realme X2 Pro review, you’re about to find out!

 What’s in the box